Skip to content

 Scope Use for

 Agent Per-agent OAuth (Path B).
 The CEO Assistant's Gmail.
 The CTO's GitHub PAT.
-Default.
+Default for tools.

 Examples